-- is to state the substance of the motion before speaking to it; and if required by the Presiding Member, is to put the motion or amendment in writing.

-- A substantive motion or an amendment to a substantive motion is not open to debate until it has been seconded. - (2) A motion to revoke or change a decision made at a Council meeting is not open to debate unless the motion has the support required under
+(a) is to state the substance of the motion before speaking to it; and - (b) if required by the Presiding Member, is to put the motion or amendment in writing. - 10.2 Motions to be supported - A substantive motion or an amendment to a substantive motion is not open to debate until it has been seconded. - (2)A motion to revoke or change a decision made at a Council meeting is not open to debate unless the motion has the support required under regulation 10 of the Regulations.